 For those who may not know, I have started a series on the stay-at-home-mom life, which is designed to help moms or moms-to-be, think about all the implications of leaving their job or not pursuing a career in order to be at home, full-time with the child(ren).
 You can find the first two posts here and right over here.
-Today, however, I have compiled a short guideline on how you can prepare for a life as a stay-at-home mom.
+Today, however, I have compiled a short guideline on how you can prepare for a life as a stay-at-home mom

 The first thing to do would be to review your marriage contract.
 Does it allow you to profit from your husband’s financial growth?
 Or will you be left high and dry, should the marriage end?
-I know that the marriage contract is binding and can’t be reversed (in most cases) and the only way to change it is to get divorced and marry again – which you can actually do, even if it’s to the same person.
+I know that the marriage contract is binding and can’t be reversed (in most cases) and the only way to change it is to get divorced and marry again – which you can actually do, even if it’s to the same person!
 I advise you to seek proper legal counsel on this one because I am certainly no expert.
 If you are living with your partner, I would not advise that you quit your job because this leaves you with no legal protection, should the relationship end.
 I do know though that there are cohabitation agreements that couples can sign, that offer a level of protection for both parties.

 I know that saving, of any nature, almost always feels impossible to do, but it’s the only way to test the stay-at-home life in a manner that is safe and doable.
 So I suggest you save your salary for 6 months to a year and start living on one income.
 This will give you a clear picture of the quality of life you will have when you are living off of one income.
-As one who has done it for what seems like forever, I can tell you that it’s possible and beneficial: Whenever I am in a position to earn something, it goes towards extra’s or savings etc. If ever my husband lost his job, we would still be able to maintain our lifestyle because of our insurance cover (we have insurance almost for everything) and I would be in a position to take on full-time employment while he is looking for another job.
+As one who has done it for what seems like forever, I can tell you that it’s possible and beneficial: Whenever I am in a position to earn something, it goes towards extras or savings, etc. If ever my husband lost his job, we would still be able to maintain our lifestyle because of our insurance cover (we have insurance for almost everything) and I would be in a position to take on full-time employment while he is looking for another job.
 Families that rely on two salaries run the risk of having to abruptly change their entire lifestyle should one party lose their income.
 I guess this is why we should always try to live way below our means.
 I think we’re all always ‘a work in progress‘ when it comes to this one.